learn-co-curriculum/react-hooks-react-router-code-along/README.md

 `createBrowserRouter` is used to create the router for our application.
 We'll pass it an array of route objects as its argument.
-Each route object will have a routing path and a corresponding element that will be rendered on that path.
+Each route object will have a routing path and a corresponding element to be rendered on that path.

 ```jsx
 const router = createBrowserRouter([